Parson Russell Terrier

 See all of our expert product reviews.

-None of these conditions are common but they are noted in the breed at a higher rate than in some other dogs.
+None of these conditions are common but they do occur in the breed at a higher rate than in some other dogs.
 Thus the major risks to the health of the breed are:

 - Patellar Luxation